Molina Healthcare health insurance review and ratings 2023

-Molina gets high marks for trustworthiness and was ranked No. 9 on Insure.com’s 2023 Best Health Insurance Companies list – earning 3 stars out of 5.
+Molina gets high marks for affordability and customer satisfaction and was ranked No. 9 on Insure.com’s 2025 Best Health Insurance Companies list – earning 3.60 stars out of 5.

 insure logo